gkiely/sass-modules/readme.md

 Guidelines
 ----
 - Modules need to be created with placeholders.
-  <a href="http://thesassway.com/intermediate/a-standard-module-definition-for-sass#a-module-is-a-unit-of-code-contained-in-a-partial" target="_blank">Importing a module should never output code</a>
 - The first argument is the module name, the following args are the module properties. *(Naming convention is optional)*.
 ```scss
 @include module(My-module, property-one, property-two)